Skip to main content

 });

-Tracking is automatically enabled for the duration of the callback and the scope maintains its own independent registry, isolated from any outer tracking context.
+Tracking is automatically enabled for the duration of the callback.
+The scope maintains its own isolated registry, independent of any outer tracking context.
 An optional filter parameter lets you suppress specific allocations within the scope.

 Reporting Leaks